 The service automatically manages resource allocation.
 If you don't perform any computations, no resources are allocated.
-If you use early access features, the amount of vCPU and memory usage is shown directly in the notebook interface.
+If you use early access features, your vCPU and memory usage are shown directly in the notebook interface.

 Saving states at shutdown

-If you close the notebook tab, the state of the interpreter, all variables, and computation results are saved.
+If you close a notebook tab, the interpreter state, all variables, and computation results are saved.
 You can continue working when you reopen your project.